Bring all the family to Bluedot this summer for a weekend of inspiring science!

 We can’t wait to welcome you all in July.
 Here’s some of the inspiring science engagement activity that we’ve been working on for you…

-We already run hugely popular live science shows throughout the year (in fact, our Black Holes Science Show is taking place right now and throughout the Easter holidays).
+We already run hugely popular live science shows throughout the year.
 Our audiences, young and old, just love them and that’s why we’ve put together a packed programme of shows throughout the festival.

 Perfect for all the family, science shows include live experiments, fascinating demonstrations, and even the occasional (controlled) explosion!
 Here’s a few of the Science Show highlights you can expect to see at Bluedot…